 All Good Sam Roadside Assistance plans provide 24/7 coverage and connect you with over 30,000 independent towing and service providers across the country.

 Along with all Standard plan coverage, the Good Sam Platinum Complete plan includes coverage for multiple recreational vehicles, including motorhomes and fifth wheels.
-In addition, all vehicles covered in the Platinum plan still have coverage if they are borrowed, leased, or rented.
+In addition, all vehicles covered in the Platinum plan still have coverage if they are leased or rented.